 A path of new beginnings.
 A path of joy and gladness.
 A path of fulfillment and contentment.
-A path of hope and peace, and maybe even a path of wild, fun excitement — as improbable as that seemed.
+A path of healing and moving on.
+A path of hope and finding peace, and maybe even a path of wild, fun excitement — as improbable as that seemed.
 No one could make the choice except me.

 I did finally realize that, even though my heart was still hurting and I was still filled up with all kinds of negative thinking, I could make things different.
 I couldn’t will myself to be happy.
 I couldn’t eliminate the grieving process, but I could appreciate something about the present moment.
 This very second, I could find some small thing to rejoice about.